Dr. Malitta Engstrom

 • Research Interests

-Substance use and intersections with criminal justice system involvement, victimization, HIV, and mental health, particularly in relation to women across the life course and families
+Substance use and intersections with criminal legal system involvement, victimization, HIV, and mental health, particularly in relation to women across the life course and families

 Informing, developing, and testing interventions to address co-occurring concerns